FUComplete/Patch/README.md

 Drag and drop your ISO of P2G onto the `FUComplete` app.
 It'll start the patching process.

 You'll be asked which langauge you want the patch in, `EN` (English) or `JP` (Japanese).

+If you choose `EN` you'll additionally be asked which region savedata to load, either `US` (ULUS10391) or `EU` (ULES01213).

 After that it will ask if you would like to install optional patches, answer Y or N if you want to apply them or not.

 # Building